 The Budget Kit I’d Recommend

-There’s no limit to the amount of money you can spend assembling a kit of 8×10 lenses, especially if you go for primo glass like the Schneider Super Symmar 150mm f/5.6 XL or Fujinon 450mm f/12.5.
-But for most photographers, the better idea is to stay on a budget and save your money for film and other costs along your 8×10 journey.
+There’s no limit to the amount of money you can spend assembling a kit of 8×10 lenses (see the next section if you don’t believe me).
+But for most photographers, the far better idea is to stay on a budget and save your money for film and other costs along your 8×10 journey.
 So, here’s the kit I’d recommend for a typical 8×10 photographer.

 - Wide Lens: Fujinon 210mm f/5.6, inside writing, $200

 - Normal Lens: Schneider G-Claron 305mm f/9, $500

 - Moderate Long Lens: Nikkor Q 450mm f/9, $700